Maurice Creek: Kyiv-Basket (2018–2019)

 Creek played for Sideline Cancer in the 2018 edition of The Basketball Tournament.
 He scored 19 points and had 8 rebounds in the team's first-round loss to Gael Nation.

 On August 15, 2018, Creek signed a one-year contract with Kyiv-Basket of the Ukrainian Basketball SuperLeague.

 Maccabi Hod HaSharon (2019)

 On October 24, 2019, Creek signed a one-year deal with Maccabi Hod HaSharon of the Israeli National League, replacing Lee Moore.
 On November 26, 2019, he parted ways with Hod HaSharon after appearing in two games.

 Prometey (2019–2020)

 On December 26, 2019, Creek signed with Prometey Kamianske of the Ukrainian Basketball SuperLeague.

 Steaua București (2020–2021)

 Creek re-joined Sideline Cancer for The Basketball Tournament 2020, but they lost in the championship game against the Golden Eagles.

 Creek spent the 2020–21 season with CSA Steaua București of the Liga Națională.

 Mykolaiv (2022)

 On January 19, 2022, Creek signed with MBC Mykolaiv of the Ukrainian Basketball SuperLeague.
-Creek was in Ukraine during the 2022 Russian invasion and escaped to Romania and then arrived back in the USA after a 24 hour ordeal.
+Creek was in Ukraine during the 2022 Russian invasion and escaped to Romania and then arrived back in the US after a 24-hour ordeal.